Training Read time: 23 minutes

 • AI-powered course development: Lingio’s AI Course Creator transforms internal training documents into engaging, gamified learning experiences optimised for mobile devices using cutting-edge generative AI technology.
 This feature saves time and ensures training content is effective and engaging.
 The tool is perfect for developing online courses on topics like decision-making, risk management, and ethical decision-making.

-• Comprehensive tracking and reporting: Lingio’s Coaching Portal provides detailed insights into training progress, allowing managers to track employee development, celebrate achievements, and identify improvement areas.
+• Comprehensive tracking and reporting: Lingio’s Tracking and Coaching Portal provides detailed insights into training progress, allowing managers to track employee development, celebrate achievements, and identify improvement areas.

 • Inclusive learning: Lingio’s platform is highly accessible, providing language support to ensure all employees can benefit from the training.
 This inclusivity is essential for fostering emotional intelligence and effective communication across diverse teams, as it ensures that language barriers do not hinder learning.